Introduction to Social Work Field Education

 Underpinning the community-of-learners' model are theories of adult learning, transformational learning, experiential learning in action and critical thinking.

-The Field Education learning expectations are developed across the program aiming to develop values, skills and knowledge from a beginner to a practitioner capable of meeting AASW Practice Standards.
+The Field Education learning expectations are developed across the program aiming to develop values, skills and knowledge from a beginner to a practitioner capable of meeting AASW Practice Standards (pdf, 700kB).

 Classes prior to the commencement of Field Education prepare the students to apply theory to practice, to employ a range of Social Work interventions and to demonstrate professional values and ethics.
 In preparation for each Field Education placement, each agency field educator determines the scope and parameters of learning opportunities within their setting.
 In negotiation with the field educator, using the specific Field Education course learning expectations as a framework, students produce a set of learning goals.
 These goals set out what they hope to learn and how this learning will occur.
 Student learning is monitored and assessed by the field educator and the class teacher during the course of the field placement.